jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 ###Disable the Desktop Sync feature:

-If you made both of the changes, the header on your application page is now big and blue.
+If you made both of the changes, the header on your app's page is now big and blue.
 Nice work!
 ![Big blue header in sample app][13]

 Disable the Desktop Sync feature: